MicrosoftDocs/dynamics-365-intelligent-order-management/topics/orchestration-flows.md

 ## Pause and resume an orchestration flow (preview)

 A new feature lets Intelligent Order Management users pause an orchestration flow during business hours.
-In this way, they can manage unforeseen downtime that is caused by provider connection issues, or they can make changes to the orchestration flow midday and republish it as required.
+In this way, they can manage unforeseen downtime that is caused by provider connection issues.
+They can also make changes to the orchestration flow midday and republish it as required.

 To enable this feature, turn on the following settings in Power Apps: